YanKleiner/GameEngine-Java/README.md

 This is a 2D Game Engine Library developed by me, without external dependencies.

 ## Motivation
 The motivation behind creating this 2D Game Engine stems from a desire to understand the inner workings of larger, more abstract engines like Unity.
-The creator felt that the abstraction in such engines sometimes obscured the essence of what a game engine truly is.
-Thus, they embarked on developing their own game engine in the form of a Java library, aiming to encompass the fundamental methods and classes required for 2D game development.
+I felt that the abstraction in such engines sometimes obscured the essence of what a game engine truly is.
+Thus, I embarked on developing my own game engine in the form of a Java library, aiming to encompass the fundamental methods and classes required for 2D game development.

 ## ⚙️Quick Setup⚙️
 ### Cloning the Repository